China Business Start-up

 Develop a Relationship with China Management

-China is far away from most Western parent companies.
-The Western company management team must have rock-solid trust in the company’s China management team.
+China is distant from Western parent companies.
+The Western company management team must have rock-solid trust in the company’s China management team thousands of miles away and separated by many time zones.
 This is not simply about hiring someone with the right credentials.
 It is about developing a personal and professional relationship with the key managers, especially the China leader.

 The most important value of this personal presence by the Western executive is to spend time – not just business time, but personal time – with the China leader.
 Get to know him or her.
 Show interest in them.
 Your interest and loyalty to that China leader will be invaluable when the inevitable business crisis confronts the team.